 If you didn’t know that the “Great” in Great Britain was strictly a geographical term (it refers to the largest island – containing England, Scotland and Wales – of the British Isles), you’d be tempted to give Britain the accolade anyway.
 From dynamic London to misty Scottish mountains, there’s enough to see and do here to swallow up months of travel.

-On a farm in a secluded wood, three miles south of East Cowes, you'll find a lovely, luxury treehouse (sleeps 4) and shepherds’ huts (sleep 6) to rent .
+On a farm in a secluded wood, three miles south of East Cowes on the Isle of Wight, you'll find a lovely, luxury treehouse (sleeps 4) and shepherds’ huts (sleep 6) to rent .
 Both are beautifully finished and eco-friendly complete with wood-burning stoves, en-suite showers, and even wi-fi.
 The location is peaceful, with chickens and geese, rope swings to play on and woods to run around in – the perfect combination of nature and home comforts.

 3. Rough Luxe, London